sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-teched18-01/cp-sdk-android-wizard-teched18-01.md

 ---

 **THIS TUTORIAL SERIES CAN ONLY BE EXECUTED AT TECHED**  as it is.
-Please find us at the Google booth in the `AppSpace` and we will provide everything you will need.
+Please find us at the Google booth in the `AppSpace` and we will provide everything you will need on our desktop machines, including an SAP Cloud Platform account credentials with the required cloud services enabled.
+If you are using a personal machine with our shared credentials YOU WILL STILL NEED LOCAL PROGRAMS such as Android Studio as described in <a target="_blank" href="https://developers.sap.com/tutorials/cp-sdk-android-wizard-app.html">this</a> Android tutorial.

+Unfortunately we will not be able to troubleshoot your computer.

 [ACCORDION-BEGIN [Step 1: ](Set up development tools)]